 Director of Music Ministries & Organist

-Weisiger has been a guest performer at the Crystal Cathedral, Garden Grove, Calif.; the Cathedral of St. Patrick and the Church of St. Mary the Virgin in New York City; the Episcopal Cathedral of St. Philip in Atlanta and St. Bartholomew Episcopal Church, Atlanta.
-In addition, Weisiger has also accompanied the St. Bartholomew’s parish choir in a pilgrimage to Italy and Vatican City where he served as organist for the choir in a concert at St. Ignatius, Rome, and a papal mass at St. Peter’s Basilica, Vatican City.
+Mitch has been a guest performer at the Crystal Cathedral, Garden Grove, Calif.; the Cathedral of St. Patrick and the Church of St. Mary the Virgin in New York City; the Episcopal Cathedral of St. Philip in Atlanta and St. Bartholomew Episcopal Church, Atlanta.
+In addition, Mitch has also accompanied the St. Bartholomew’s parish choir in a pilgrimage to Italy and Vatican City where he served as organist for the choir in a concert at St. Ignatius, Rome, and a papal mass at St. Peter’s Basilica, Vatican City.

 Mitch’s Philosophy on Music in the Liturgy